9,999 pregnant women tested positive for HIV/AIDS in 2020 - NACA

 From Fred Ezeh, Abuja

-The National Agency for the Control of AIDS (NACA) has raised alarm over rising cases of transmission of HIV infection from infected pregnant mother to their unborn children.
+National Agency for the Control of AIDS (NACA) has raised the alarm over rising cases of transmission of HIV infection from pregnant mothers to unborn children.

-NACA specifically confirmed that 9,999 pregnant women tested positive for HIV/AIDS in 2020 out of 2,504,678 pregnant mothers that were tested for HIV.
+NACA specifically confirmed that 9,999 pregnant women tested positive for HIV/AIDS in 2020 out of the 2,504,678 pregnant mothers tested for their HIV status.

-The Agency said the rise in the burden was apparently due to lack of utilisation of the Prevention of Mother to Child Transmission of HIV (PMTCT) services by pregnant mothers.
+The agency hinged the rise to the lack of utilisation of the Prevention of Mother to Child Transmission of HIV (PMTCT) services by pregnant mothers.

-Director General of NACA Dr Gambo Aliyu, in a statement to celebrate the 2021 Children’s Day, challenged HIV positive pregnant mothers to take a moment to think about children living with HIV and their families.
+Director General of NACA, Dr. Gambo Aliyu, who stated this in a statement to celebrate the 2021 Children’s Day, challenged HIV positive pregnant mothers to take a moment to think about children living with HIV and their families.

-‘As we celebrate with our children, please join and help us win the fight against HIV in children by encouraging pregnant mothers to get tested for HIV to protect their unborn children.
-No child should be born with HIV in Nigeria,’ he said.

-He maintained that Nigeria still accounts for a significant proportion of children living with HIV infection globally even though there has been progress in anti-retroviral coverage for pregnant women living with HIV/AIDS.
+He said Nigeria still accounts for a significant proportion of children living with HIV infection globally even though there has been progress in anti-retroviral coverage for pregnant women living with HIV/AIDS.

-He said that despite the progress, a lot more needs to be done to stop children from getting infected with HIV so that Nigeria can be sure of a have a HIV-free generation.
+He said despite the progress, a lot more should be done to stop children from getting infected with HIV so that Nigeria could have HIV-free generation.

 Leave a Reply